Slow start by All-Star Nola as Phillies lose to Marlins 2-0 | New Country 923

+MIAMI (AP) — Aaron Nola needed three batters to settle down Saturday, and by then it was too late.

-MIAMI (AP) — All-Star Aaron Nola gave up two runs in the first inning and the punchless Philadelphia Phillies never recovered, losing Saturday to the Miami Marlins 2-0.
+The All-Star right-hander gave up two runs in the first inning and the punchless Philadelphia Phillies never recovered, losing to the Miami Marlins 2-0.

 The NL East-leading Phillies have scored only 24 runs in their past nine games.